 You can experience this during our excursion Jeep Tour

 Sarah, who is in love with Zanzibar and its people, created this very unique tour.
+She believes just like us in sustainability if it comes to tourism.
 She trained and educated the village Pete to host guests from all over the world.
 Moreover, she helped them to invite these guests to be part of their daily life.

 As Pete is very close to Jozani Forest and the Butterfly Center, we combine the tours together.
 Sarah arranged with Pete’s Mamas a delicious Swahili lunch cooked – handmade.
-The Butterfly Center is another project of a NGO, which trained and educated the people of the close by village on how to breed local caterpillars.
+The Butterfly Center is an NGO, which trained the people of the close by village on how to breed caterpillars.
 They are selling the caterpillars, but also display them in their free fly aviary.
 An unforgettable adventure!
 You can find more information here – Pete Tour

 Chako is project, grown tremendously over the last 2 years and has severe impact for our sustainability here in Zanzibar.
 The idea is to upcycle products in Zanzibar.
 It not only helps to make our island cleaner but also provides employment for a dozen of people.
 The original idea was to offer Chako’s products for our tour operator as gifts to their guests.
 After an interesting tour through their workshop and a talk to their management, we realized ZanTours can do more!
 Chako’s weakness is the constant supply of glass bottles.
 And here we stepped in, as if we know something very well, then it is – LOGISTIC!